muppet9010/factorio-muppet-gui/README.md

 `/muppet_gui_show_message { "audience": {"logic":"all"}, "message":{"simpleText":"a really long message slap bang in the center of the screen right in the way.
 But at least you can see through the background of all this text.", "position":"center", "fontSize":"large", "fontStyle":"bold", "fontColor":"black", "background":"transparent", "maxWidth":300}, "close":{"xbutton":true, "xbuttonColor":"black"} }`

-A bright green background box with black text that auto closes above the center of the screen:
+A bright green background box with massive black text that auto closes above the center of the screen:

-`/muppet_gui_show_message { "audience": {"logic":"all"}, "message":{"simpleText":"a positive message", "position":"aboveCenter", "fontSize":"medium", "fontStyle":"bold", "fontColor":"black", "background":"brightGreen"}, "close":{"timeout":10} }`
+`/muppet_gui_show_message { "audience": {"logic":"all"}, "message":{"simpleText":"a positive message", "position":"aboveCenter", "fontSize":"massive", "fontStyle":"bold", "fontColor":"black", "background":"brightGreen"}, "close":{"timeout":10} }`

 A countdown from 10 seconds and some text: